 Returning Student Readmission.
-Central campus undergraduates who have attended ULV as matriculated students, but who have not been in attendance for two consecutive semesters without a leave of absence, must reapply by filling a new Application for Admission.
+Central campus undergraduates who have attended ULV as matriculated students, but who have not been in attendance for two consecutive semesters without a leave of absence, must reapply by filing a new Application for Admission.
 Readmission will be based on the current admissions policies, and the student will be required to meet current graduation requirements.
 Official transcripts of all academic work taken during the period of absence must be provided.
-The application fee and personal recommendations will be waived.